joewing/q2/README.md

 We assume each 6116 RAM chip uses ~20mA.
 We assume the MCU used on the terminal board uses ~1mA.
 We assume the LCD draws ~200mA.
+The total combined worst-case current draw is ~683.55mA.

 ### Control Board